Christian-Hummel/IMC-Assignment-2/README.md

 **TravelAgent**

-present_offer() - sends a possible trip recommendation to the customer, it cannot exceed the budget in terms of total price and a customer can only receive one
+present_offer() - sends a possible trip recommendation to the customer, it cannot exceed the budget in terms of total price and a customer can receive multiple different offers from his travelAgent - c

 request_raise() - send a request to the respective supervisor to get an increase in salary